Henrik Von Appen

-Henrik Von Appen (born 15 December 1994 in Santiago, Chile) is an alpine skier from Chile.
+Henrik Von Appen Piedrabuena (born 15 December 1994 in Santiago, Chile) is an alpine skier from Chile.
 He competed for Chile at the 2014 Winter Olympics and 2018 Winter Olympics in all five alpine skiing events.
 In 2018, Henrik was Chile's flagbearer at the opening ceremony.

 His cousin Kai Horwitz is an Olympic alpine skier for Chile, and his cousin Nadja Horwitz is an Olympic sailor for Chile.